 The main concern with using grey literature in HTA is that it is usually not subject to peer review, and therefore may be subject to certain biases that the peer review process is designed to diminish.
 The benefits of including grey literature in any particular literature search are highly variable (Dundar 2006).
 In some instances, the available peer-reviewed sources may suffice, with little to be gained by expanding a search to include grey sources.
-In other instances, such as when the available peer-reviewed sources are few, outdated, or have gaps or suspected biases (e.g., publication bias), certain grey sources may strengthen the body of evidence to be considered in HTA.
+In other instances, such as when the available peer-reviewed sources may suffice (e.g., publication bias), certain grey sources may strengthen the body of evidence to be considered in HTA.
 As such, plans for conducting literature searches should weigh the pros and cons of including grey literature, and the inclusion and exclusion criteria for searches should be designed and implemented accordingly.
 C. Publication Bias